contentful/contentful-export/README.md

   --content-file          The filename for the exported data [string]

-  --download-assets       With this flags assets will also be downloaded
+  --download-assets       With this flag assets will also be downloaded
                                                                        [boolean]

   --max-allowed-limit     How many items per page per request